 She was like, “Huh?
 Why? ” She actually looked stunned.

 I told her that neither of us never had the drive or desire to have them.
 We both love kids, and truth be told, if we really want one, we’ll probably adopt one.

-So, our decision back then was to stand firm with out boundary of We are not having kids, even if it hurt or disappointed my mom.
+Our decision back then was to stand firm without the boundary of We are not having kids, even if it hurt or disappointed my mom.

-So what are the steps you can take to start honoring your boundaries?
+What are the steps you can take to start honoring your boundaries?
 What can you do when as you honor your boundaries, others around you get surprised or upset that you are being true to yourself.
-And it will happen… people will be surprised and , or, upset.
+It will happen… people will be surprised and/or upset.
 But they won’t be for long.
 Because as soon as you start showing them the new you, they have no choice but to either accept you or walk away.
 If they walk away, then it probably means they liked being able to get their needs met by you compromising yourself.

 I’m not saying it’s always the case, but in my experience, those who can’t accept you for being true to yourself are usually those who liked you better when you were submissive and giving in to their needs over yours.

-And if you’re always giving into others needs over your own, you know this this is not a good place to be, you know this.
-It doesn’t feel good, and you eventually will burnt out.
+If you’re always giving in to others’ needs over your own, you know this is not a good place to be, you know this.
+It doesn’t feel good, and you will eventually burn out.

 Your boundaries are about you, and no one else.
 People around you that haven’t seen you honor your boundaries before will be in for a shock.
 But let me tell you this, there are probably two responses you’ll get the first time someone sees you honor yourself:

 The first one will be Wow, you’re really standing up for what you believe in now.
 Good for you!